Why the need for change

 Legislation

 On 26 November 2004 the Tasmanian Parliament passed the Family Violence Bill, Tasmania's first stand alone family violence legislation.
-The legislation came into effect in March 2005.
+The Family Violence Act 2004 came into effect in March 2005.